bardia16/CPS_Android_HW/README.md

 ```
 here we initialize member variables, including bias, Kalman filter, and the angle.<br/>
 note that we consider just one angle in z direction.<br/>
-the reason that we have bias is that when we do calibration we check the base state of angle of the cellphone. and we name this initial state as bias and when we want to calculate new angle we should consider this bias as well.
+the reason that we have bias is that when we do calibration we check the base state of the angle of the cellphone. and we name this initial state as bias and when we want to calculate a new angle we should consider this bias as well.
 Kalman filter is for noise reduction. we will explain its algorithm later.<br/>
-the angle will be updated after each time intervals. <br/>
+the angle will be updated after each time interval. <br/>
 then we make an instance of the available `QGyroscope` sensor object. <br/>
 here like Accelormeter, we have two types of timers.
 One is for sampling intervals (timer) and the other (calibrationTimer) is for handling calibration. then we connect the timer signal to `onSensorReadingChanged` function. so whenever a timer reaches a specified time(we have specified the time intervals in this file in start method), and timeout occurs this function will be called. <br/>
 also, we connect the `calibrationTimer` signal to  `onCalibrationFinished` function. so whenever this timer reaches a specified time(we have specified this time duration in calibration method), and timeout occurs, this function will be called. <br/>
-the reason that we have `calibrationTimer` is that for calculating the initial bias we should get many samples from the sensors in one period of time and calculate the average. thus for indicating the duration of this period we need to set a `calibrationTimer`.
+the reason that we have `calibrationTimer` is that for calculating the initial bias we should get many samples from the sensors in one period of time and calculate the average. thus to indicate the duration of this period we need to set a `calibrationTimer`.

 ### Destructor
 ```cpp